BartoszPiotrowski/lean-premise-selection/README.md

 theorem at hand.
 The user may also extract their own training data and train their own machine learning model for premise selection.

-The paper describing the design of the tool and its evaluation was submitted to ITP 2023 and is available [here](http://bartoszpiotrowski.pl/p/lean-premise-selection-paper.pdf).
+The paper describing the design of the tool and its evaluation was accepted to TABLEAUX 2023 is available [here](https://arxiv.org/pdf/2304.00994.pdf).

 # Getting started

-Make sure that `elan` is installed an up to date.
+Make sure that `elan` is installed and up to date.
 Build the project by running:
 ```
 lake build
 ```